 - Alternatives are partitioned into expected propositions, false propositions, and a single strongest true proposition. - Single true, strongest proposition entails all the expected propositions, but the false propositions do not necessarily entail the strongest true proposition. - Attitude towards this set of propositions.

+My approach:

-My approach in my analysis will be most closely in the spirit of question-like approaches to exclamative sentences.
+- Closely in the spirit of question-like approaches to exclamative sentences. - Ordered set of alternatives.